awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

              * If you’ve set up OAI, the bucket policy in the destination bucket
              * should allow the OAI GetObject operation, as configured by default
              * for an S3 origin with OAI.
 Another requirement with OAI is to provide
-             * the region so it can be used for the SIGV4 signature.
+             * the Region so it can be used for the SIGV4 signature.
 Otherwise, the
-             * region is not required.
+             * Region is not required.
              */
             request.origin.s3.region = region;
             const domainName = `my-bucket-in-${region}.s3.amazonaws.com`;